 IMMINENT:

 The Sloan Digital Sky Survey (SDSS): An ongoing project, currently in its fourth phase, SDSS-IV.
-The P.I. was a leading member of the SDSS-III: Baryon Oscillation Spectroscopic Survey (BOSS).
+ThePI. was a leading member of the SDSS-III: Baryon Oscillation Spectroscopic Survey (BOSS).
 The fifth generation of Sloan Digital Sky Surveys, SDSS-V will be an all-sky, multi-epoch spectroscopic survey, yielding spectra of over 6 million objects during its lifetime.
 In particular, the SDSS-V Black Hole Mapper (BHM) will focus on long-term, time-domain studies of AGN, including direct measurement of black hole masses and changing-look quasars, and on the optical characterization of eROSITA X-ray sources.
 Data taking is due to start in 2020.
 Access would be through a e184,100 ‘buy-in’, which allows access for the P.I. and one PDRA.
 Data Products: Repeat spectra in the North and Southern Hemisphere for 500,000 bright QSOs.